Human overpopulation: Overview

 Annual world population growth peaked at 2.1% in 1968, has since dropped to 1.1%, and could drop even further to 0.1% by 2100.
 Based on this, the United Nations projects the world population, which is 7.8 billion as of 2020, to level out around 2100 at 10.9 billion with other models proposing similar stabilization before or after 2100.
 Some experts believe that a combination of factors (including technological and social change) would allow global resources to meet this increased demand, avoiding global overpopulation.
+The debate is further complicated by a growing focus on the consequences of rapidly declining fertility rates in many nations, which presents risks of economic contraction and aging populations, offering a balanced perspective on global demographic challenges.
 Additionally, some critics dismiss the idea of human overpopulation as a science myth connected to attempts to blame environmental issues on overpopulation, oversimplify complex social or economic systems, or place blame on developing countries and poor populations—reinscribing colonial or racist assumptions and leading to discriminatory policy.
 These critics often suggest overconsumption should be treated as an issue separate from population growth.

 History of world population

 Map of population density by country, per square kilometer (See List of countries and dependencies by population density.)

-Map of countries and territories by fertility rate.
-(See List of countries and territories by fertility rate.)
+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.